best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 This guidance aims to help you improve the usability, accessibility and machine readability of any statistics you publish in spreadsheet format.

 ## Draft status
 This guidance is an update to the ['Releasing statistics in spreadsheets' guidance](https://gss.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) on the [Government Statistical Service (GSS) website](https://gss.civilservice.gov.uk/).
 It is still under review.
-We are publishing it in a draft state to give people information on what they need to implement and to collate feedback.
+We are publishing a draft version to give civil servants early information on what they need to implement and to gather feedback.
 We continue to carry out research and testing.
-Once this information is finalised, the guidance will be updated on the GSS website.
+Once this is complete, the guidance will be updated on the GSS website.

 If you have any questions or feedback, please email [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).

 ## Accessibility, usability and machine readability

 ### Accessibility
-Spreadsheets published online are covered by the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/).
-Spreadsheets published online by the public sector must meet the AA level of the WCAG 2.1 by law ([The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/852/contents/made)).
+Spreadsheets published online by the public sector must meet the AA level of the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/).
+This is a legal requirement set out in ([The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/852/contents/made)).

 Some of the Web Content Accessibility Guidelines (WCAG) 2.1 are generic in nature.
 Throughout this guidance, using our knowledge, research and interpretation of WCAG 2.1, we have tried to make a clear distinction between things we feel must be done in order to meet the legal accessibility regulations and things that are considered accessibility best practice.